opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

    1. reviewing CAOM entries in production for correctness and completeness
    1. reviewing CAOM entries for consistency with the representation of other collections
    1. reviewing CAOM entries for general quality assurance.
 This includes:
       1. extracting observation data from the relevant archive to check that the metadata is being expressed correctly
       1. checking that metadata in CADC agrees with metadata expressed at other telescope and archive sites
    1. general support of developers during the iterative automation of the Telescope->CAOM pipeline
    1. collaborative selection of which collections to include in the CAOM content
-   1. using the content of the CAOM to execute science applications to ensure modelling utility
+   1. using the content of the CAOM to execute science applications to ensure modeling utility
    1. exploring new metadata presentation and search approaches

 Developers are responsible for: